The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

 We claim that in any $3$-free Artin group, any non-geodesic word can be reduced to an equivalent geodesic word, using only rightward reducing sequences and free reductions.

 \begin{definition} We define the set $W$ to be the set of freely reduced words that admit no RRS. \end{definition}

 Notice that given a word~$w$, we may determine if $w$ is in the set~$W$ using a possibly very large, but still finite number of steps.
-Because there are a finite number of subwords in $w$, there are a finite number of possible P2G critical subwords, and we must test whether each of these subwords might the first word in an RRS.
+Because there are a finite number of subwords in $w$, there are a finite number of possible P2G critical subwords, and we must test whether each of these subwords might the first word in an RRS. {Nevertheless, we will give later a very efficient process to compute RRSs for our purposes}.

 We can now state a more detailed version of our main theorem: